GoogleChrome/developer.chrome.com/site/en/blog/passkeys-on-icloud-keychain/index.md

 ## iCloud Keychain activation

+Users must grant Chrome the permission to use iCloud Keychain on macOS the first time they try.

-If a user tries to use iCloud Keychain passkeys but is not signed into iCloud, or does not have iCloud Keychain syncing enabled, they are directed to System Settings.
+If a user tries to use iCloud Keychain passkeys but is not signed into iCloud or does not have iCloud Keychain syncing enabled, they are directed to System Settings.